soccer47/StevieAutocorrectStudentCode/src/projectDescription.md

-After loading in the dictionary text file and converting all the words into a HashMap (for constant time lookups), my Autocorrect method will then run the runTest() method.
+After loading in the dictionary text file, I convert all the words into an array of HashMaps, with each HashMap at a given index in the array containing words of the same length as the index of the HashMap.
+Using HashMaps allows for constant time lookups, and by grouping all the words by length I remove the need to filter each word by length redundantly in the future (if the user tries to run the runTest method multiple times).
+Next, my Autocorrect method will then run the runTest() method.
 This method will first make sure that the typed word doesn't exist in the dictionary (if the word is a valid word, an array of length 1 will be returned, containing the String "This word already exists in the dictionary.").
-If the word doesn't exist in the dictionary, my method then proceeds to traverse through every word in the dictionary, with two methods.
-For every dictionary word, I make sure that the dictionary word's length is within threshold distance (which I decided to set to 4 after trial and error testing) of the typed word's length, and I subsequently run my edit distance algorithm.
+If the word doesn't exist in the dictionary, my method then proceeds to add every word in the dictionaries containing words within [threshold] distance, leaving out all the words that are too long or short to be considered valid options, and I subsequently run my edit distance algorithm.

 After the initial list of dictionary words has been shortened significantly, I then run the editDistance method on each remaining word in the dictionary, and set these integer as the values in the dictionary HashMap for each word/key.
 The